 How tough can it be to memorize a few lines?
 Very tough, especially when EllRay’s soon-to-be ex-friend gives him a challenge to perform onstage.
 If he completes the challenge, he’ll save his friendship…but he’ll also ruin the assembly.
 EllRay is in for a not-so holly jolly time.

 When EllRay and his friends hear about the school talent show, they’re not impressed.
 They’re too old for that stuff.
-But Mrs. Sanchez their teacher isn’t so quick to let her students off the hook.
-Five students MUST try-out, and EllRay somehow ends up being one of them.
-Now he must figure out something he’s talented at….like, maybe magic?
+But their teacher, Mrs. Sanchez, isn’t so quick to let her students off the hook.
+Five students absolutely must try-out, and EllRay somehow ends up being one of them.
+Now he has to figure out something he’s talented at….like, maybe magic?

-But now the pressure’s on to show his classmates and the whole school that EllRay IS magic
+But now the pressure’s on.
+It’s up to EllRay to take the stage and show his classmates and the whole school that he’s not only talented but magic.

 EllRay Jakes may be the shortest kid in his class, and he may get into trouble from time to time, but he can always count on his best friends Kevin and Corey.
 But lately, Kevin has been skateboarding with the meanest boy in class.
 Could EllRay be losing one of his friends?
 Not giving up without a fight, EllRay asks his older neighbor to show him a few jaw-dropping skateboard moves—like ollies and kickflips.
 EllRay must learn as many tricks as he can before the secret boys-only third grade skate-off.
 But will it be enough?